christopherrc819/christopherrc819/README.md

 ⭐️ Currently Working on: todoApp

-🌱 Currently Learning: JavaScript, Bootstrap, CSS Design Systems and Architecture, Accessibility
+🌱 Currently Learning: Bootstrap, APIs

 > "An ounce of action is worth a ton of theory" -Ralph Waldo Emerson